 How Does CBD Oil for Cats Work?

-Scientists believe that the primary function of the ECS is to control homeostasis, the process of maintaining a state of balance in the body.
-When you give CBD oil to your cat, it stimulates activity in the CB1 and CB2 receptors by triggering the release of endocannabinoids.
+Scientists believe that the primary function of the ECS is to control homeostasis.
+This is the process of maintaining a state of balance in the body.
+When you give CBD oil to your cat, it stimulates activity in the CB1 and CB2 receptors by altering endocannabinoids’ activity.
 While cannabidiol doesn’t seem to act directly on these receptors, it is a non-competitive CB1 and CB2 antagonist.

 Is There Any Research Surrounding CBD for Cats?

-Stephanie McGrath is one of the nation’s leaders when it comes to the effects of cannabidiol on dogs.
-In one such study, where Lisa Bartner was the author, the team looked at how three different delivery methods – cream, oil, and a capsule – impacted the way CBD moved through the bodies of healthy canines.
+Stephanie McGrath is one of the nation’s leaders regarding the effects of cannabidiol on dogs.
+In one such study, the team looked at how three different delivery methods – cream, oil, and a capsule – impacted how CBD moved through the bodies of healthy canines.

 Published in the Canadian Journal of Veterinary Research in July 2018, the study found that CBD oil had the #1 pharmacokinetic profile.
-In other words, oil reached the highest concentration in the blood and remained in the bloodstream longest.
+CBD from oil reached the highest concentration in the blood and remained in the bloodstream the longest.
 It also offered the most consistent performance.

 A study by Gamble et al., published in Frontiers in Veterinary Science in July 2018, looked at CBD’s effect on osteoarthritis in dogs.
-The conclusion was that 2mg of CBD per kilogram twice a day helped increase comfort and activity in dogs with the condition.
+The conclusion was that 2mg of CBD per kilogram twice a day helped increase dogs’ comfort and activity with the condition.

 In June 2019, McGrath published a study on the effects of CBD on epileptic dogs.
-She had it published in The Journal of the American Veterinary Association.
 It concluded that the dogs enjoyed a significant reduction in the number of seizures suffered.
 While these were high-quality, peer-reviewed studies, they are preliminary and have small test groups.

 Is CBD Oil Safe for Cats?

 The answer is ‘yes’ according to a World Health Organization report from 2017.
 One possible issue is an increase in alkaline phosphatase (ALP).
-It is a liver enzyme, and dogs in two of the studies above experienced an increase in ALP levels when treated with CBD.
+It is a liver enzyme, and dogs in two of the studies above experienced increased ALP levels when treated with CBD.
 McGrath ran tests to see if the dogs had liver failure.
 Fortunately, her tests revealed nothing sinister.

 Even so, McGrath doesn’t recommend giving CBD oil to cats or dogs with known liver issues.
 It is also a fact that the liver metabolizes cannabidiol.
-As a consequence, it is also unwise to give your pet CBD if it is already taking a medication metabolized by the liver.
+Consequently, it is also unwise to give your pet CBD if it is already taking a medication metabolized by the liver.